Troy Galloway

-Troy D. Galloway is a United States Army major general who serves as the Deputy Commanding General for the Army National Guard of the United States Army Forces Command since August 1, 2021.
-He most recently served as the Deputy Commanding General for Operations of the First United States Army from May 1, 2019 to April 2021.
+Troy D. Galloway is a retired United States Army major general who last served as the Deputy Commanding General for the Army National Guard of the United States Army Forces Command from August 1, 2021, to May 1, 2023.
+He most recently served as the Deputy Commanding General for Operations of the First United States Army from May 1, 2019, to April 2021.
 Previously, he served as the Deputy Commanding General for the Army National Guard of the United States Army Combined Arms Center.

 Galloway attended Missouri State University, where he participated in the Army Reserve Officers' Training Corps program and earned a Bachelor of Science degree in geography in 1991.
-He later received an Master of Arts degree in leadership and administration from the University of Oklahoma in 2009 and a Master of Strategic Studies degree from Army War College in 2011.
+He later received a Master of Arts degree in leadership and administration from the University of Oklahoma in 2009 and a Master of Strategic Studies degree from Army War College in 2011.